tobimd/colorparse/README.md

 - If using slash as a color closing option, use it on both sides of the color codes.

 ### Known Issues
+- Installing package on Windows won't generate script file with ".exe" extention, therefore using `colorparse` on the command line doesn't work.

 ### Change log

 ```diff